Index Match in Google Sheets (2 Simple Examples + Guide)

 Can You MATCH 2 INDEX?

 MATCH INDEX Google Sheets formulas are typically configured with the MATCH function set to look through a one-column range and provide a match based on specified criteria.
-You may be wondering if you can MATCH 2 INDEX, There is no way to supply more than one criteria without concatenating values in a helper column or in the formula itself.
+There is no way to supply more than one criterion without concatenating values in a helper column or in the formula itself.

 This formula circumvents this limitation by using boolean logic to generate an array of ones and zeros to represent rows that meet all three criteria, then using MATCH to MATCH the first one found.